Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

-A Recurrent Temporal Receptive Field (RTRF) is a linear auto-regressive model.
-The RTRF with exogenous input can model time-series from its own past (e.g., past brain activity) \textit{and} from exogeneous stimuli.
+\paragraph{Recurrent Temporal Receptive Field (RTRF)} A Recurrent Temporal Receptive Field (RTRF) is a linear auto-regressive model.
+The RTRF with exogenous input can model time-series from its own past (e.g., past brain activity) \textit{and} from exogenous stimuli.
 Unrolling the recurrence reveals that current brain activity can be expressed in terms of past activity.
 This corresponds to recurrent dynamics with control:

 where the matrix \( A \in \mathbb{R}^{d_h \times (d_h . \tau_h)} \) encodes the recurrent dynamics of the system and $\theta = \{A, B\}$.